filiphric/filiphric.com-new/content/cypress-basics-before-beforeeach-after-aftereach/index.md

   // rest of your test
 })
 ```
 Bear in mind that [Cypress clears out the state of browser](https://docs.cypress.io/api/commands/clearcookies.html#Syntax) in between tests.
 So if you e.g. do a login in `test #1`, you will be logged out in `test #2`.
-To read more about this, go check out my blog on cookies in <nuxt-link to="/cypress-basics-where-did-my-cookies-disappear">Cypress</nuxt-link>.
+To read more about this, go check out my blog on cookies in [Cypress](/cypress-basics-where-did-my-cookies-disappear).

 There’s one thing to note here - `test #2` might be dependent on the result of `test #1`.
 If the first test would fail, the second one might start in a different place in our app and create a domino effect for all the tests in that spec.
 It is a good practice to isolate your tests in such a way that tests don’t affect each other.
 For this, you might find `beforeEach()` hook more useful.
 This may require you to structure your tests in a certain way, but will help you gain overall test stability.